 - Visits to Moroccan immigrant neighborhoods

 The program may also spend some time in Leiden and The Hague.
-During the excursion, you will stay in guest houses and hotels.
+During the excursion, you will stay in hostels.

-This excursion gives you the opportunity to gain firsthand experience of the impact migration has on local rural economy and culture.
-You will have a chance to engage in a roundtable discussion with people from local communities on the issues of migration and development.
+You will also spend three days visiting the imperial city of Meknes, the ancient Roman city Volubilis, the town of Moulay-Idriss Zerhoun, and the ancient city of Fes.
+On this excursion, you’ll learn about historical migrations in Morocco and get a firsthand look at the impact contemporary migration has on local economy and culture.
+You will also engage in a roundtable discussion with people from local communities on the issues of migration and development.

 The Migration and Transnational Identity course examines the historical, economic, political, and cultural underpinnings of migration.
 The approach is informed by the reality that migration is more dynamic than static push-pull models or simplified economic or demographic interpretations can reflect.
 Rather, the course challenges the student to approach migration from a multidisciplinary perspective in which migration is only one constituent part of more complex economic, development, demographic, and cultural processes.
 The Research Methods and Ethics course addresses culturally appropriate, ethical field methodology in the context of migration issues, in preparation for the Independent Study Project.
 Study of Arabic opens windows into the culture and the program’s theme.